 The nursing faculty strongly advises a student not to work full-time.
 Further, the nursing faculty requests that the students advise the nursing instructors of the number of hours per week that they work.
 The faculty expects alertness in class for the student's academic success and especially in the clinical areas for the safety of the patients.
-The student uniform, including shoes must not be worn at the place of employment.
+The student uniform, including white nurse's shoes, must not be worn at the place of employment.